justinrgarrard/USEduData/README.md

 2. Subroutines for each category are run (demographics, financials, and achievement).

-3. Each subroutine extracts data from a corresponding zip file containing annual reports.
+3. Each subroutine extracts annual spreadsheets from a corresponding zip file.

 4. Annual reports are transformed into Pandas data objects, cleaned, and collected into a single spreadsheet for that category.

 5. The category spreadsheets are combined into a master spreadsheet (states_all.csv) that includes summary columns for every category, for every year, and for every state.

+6. A data sanity check is run, generating a text file (sanity_check.txt) that reports on null values.

 ### Version Info